-Type of Data Gathering Purpose Locations Frequency Parameters to be Analyzed 1.
-Ground survey (Section 8.5.1.1) Determine nature of historical flow.
+ype of Data Gathering Purpose Locations Frequency Parameters to be Analyzed (Sec und survey ction 8.5.1.1) Determine nature of historical flow.
 Aerial photographs and ground survey.
 Once.
-Observations.
-2. Ground survey (Section 8.5.1.2) Determine location of intermittent or perennial water, and locations of any houses and structures potentially affected.
-Aerial photographs coupled with a ground survey confirmation.
+Observations. und survey ction 8.5.1.2) Determine location of intermittent or perennial water, and locations of any houses and structures potentially affected.
+Aerial photographs with a ground survey confirmation.
+The stream reaches of San Mateo Creek from the reservoir above San Mateo to 5 miles below the point where dewatering water enters the Creek will be classified as ephemeral, intermittent and perennial according to the criteria proposed in the Draft "Hydrology Protocol for Determination of Ephemeral, Intermittent, and Perennial Waters," prepared by the NMED SWQB.
 Once.
-Observations.
-3. Surface water sampling (Section 8.5.1.3) Characterize receiving drainage.
-Seven sample locations extending over the 10 miles of drainage downgradient of the proposed discharge.
+Observations. samı (Sec ace water pling ction 8.5.1.3) Characterize receiving drainage.
+A sufficient number of sample locations, as determined in the field and in conformance with Section 8,8 of this SAP, extending over the drainage downgradient of the point where the proposed mine dewatering discharge enters San Mateo Creek.
 When flow event occurs, if possible.
-Major cations; major anions; other water quality parameters; targeted constituents for ephemeral, intermittent, and perennial receiving drainages.
-4. Samples of sediments (Section 8.5.1.4) Characterize the sediment constituents in the drainage bed.
-Thirty one sample locations (plus seven quality control samples) extending approximately 22 miles from the discharge.
+Major cations; major anions; radionuclides, and constituents regulated under WQCC water quality standards as specified in 20.6.4.900 NMAC for ephemeral, intermittent, and perennial receiving drainages. nples of iments ction 8.5.1.4) Characterize the sediment constituents in the drainage bed.
+A representative number of sample locations (including quality control samples) extending downgradient from the discharge.
 Once.
-Major cations; major anions; radionuclides; other water quality parameters; targeted constituents for ephemeral, intermittent, and perennial receiving drainages.
-6. Samples of sediments (Section 8.5.1.6) Grain size of sediments.
-Thirty one samples.
+Major cations; major anions; radionuclides; and constituents regulated under WQCC water quality standards as specified in 20.6.4.900 NMAC for ephemeral, intermittent, and perennial receiving drainages. nples of iments ction 8.5.1.6) Grain size of sediments.
+Representative samples in the lab from field samples.
 Once.
-Grain size distributions.
-7. Field survey (Section 8.5.1.7) Armoring of the stream bed.
-Walkover surveys will be conducted along the beds of the arroyo and drainages to a distance of 22 miles from the discharge point.
+Grain size distribution information. ld survey ection 8.5.1.7) Armoring of the stream bed.
+Walkover surveys will be conducted along the beds of the arroyo and drainages downgradient from the discharge point.
 Once.
-Field descriptions of the distribution of medium to large gravel clasts.
-Photographic documentation of armoring.
-8. Topographic information (Section 8.5.1.8) Baseline topographic information for arroyo and drainage.
+Field descriptions of the distribution of clasts.
+Photographic documentation of armoring. info oographic ormation ection 8.5.1.8) Baseline topographic information for arroyo and drainage.
 Profiles across stream bed at 500-ft intervals for the first 5 miles and 1,000-ft intervals thereafter.
 GPS surveys linked to GIS.
 Once.
-Stream bed profiles at intervals across the channel of the arroyo and drainages.
-9. Stream gages on the arroyo and San Mateo Creek (Section 8.5.1.9) Determine volume, rate and timing of water flow of water loss to the channel.
-In the arroyo, on the creek bed upgradient of the planned discharge, and downgradient of the planned discharge.
+Stream bed profiles at intervals across the channel of the arroyo and drainages. the Mat tall ACSGs on arroyo and San teo Creek ection 8.5.1.9) Determine volume, rate and timing of water flow of water loss to the channel.
+In the arroyo and in the creek bed up-channel of the planned discharge, and down-channel of the planned discharge.
 Information will be collected for 1 or more years.
-Gages and flow meters will be automated to capture storm events.
-10.Local interviews to gather historic springs data and characterize (Section 8.5.1.10) Determine the completeness of the database.
+Gages and flow meters will be automated to capture storm events. loca gath spri cha d surveys and al interviews to her historic ings data and aracterize springs action 8.5.1.10) Determine the completeness of the database.
 Sample where possible.
-Springs in vicinity to dewatered units.
+Springs present near the permit area and that issue from the geologic units that may be affected by depressurization/dewatering.
 Quarterly for one year where possible.
 Interviews and field surveys will be documented.
 Sample analyses per item 3 above.